A turntable? Vinyl records? Today it’s not easy…

-Yes, even I, knowing pretty well how the thing works, know that the modern, high-resolution digital format is supposed to be superior to the vinyl-based one.
-The point of this page is not this, it is not a sonic superiority of vinyl.
-It’s rather a different “mode” of music enjoyment: provided you are willing to take care of the management of a serious analog system, analog audio can still give you a lot of satisfaction.
-But it is a personal choice.
-What needs to be stressed first is: it is not the medium that is superior or inferior, but the original recording.
+The point of this page is not to argue that one format is sonically superior to the other.
+Vinyl records offer a different way of enjoying music which, provided you are willing to take care of a serious analog system (which is no joke), can still be very satisfying today.
+But it’s a choice.
+First of all, however, it is important to understand that it is not the medium that is superior or inferior, but the original recording.
 In short, a high resolution (higher than CD) file, perhaps a modern remastering (often much worse than the original) of a record from the days when only vinyl existed, will almost certainly sound quite worse than a vinyl record in a quality system.

 I still have many of the records from my youth and I still buy them when I can.
 The pleasure of listening to a real record, something perfectly normal 30 years ago, is not easily explainable to young people today (some elders have also forgot about it).
 One should try.
 It is a much more natural way of enjoying music than today’s digital media.
 Digital is cold, hasten, distant, just like today’s society.
 The physical contact with the record itself, its cover, so large, made of paper not plastic, warms the soul in a way no optical disc or ethereal music file can do.